turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 end
 ```

+We can't just say that the Trick-or-Treater has candy if the bag is empty, though, we need the opposite: The Trick-or-Treater has candy if the bag is **not** empty.
+Hence the bang (programmers like to call exclamation marks _bang_.
+Don't ask me why).

 Unskip the next test, and get a `NoMethodError`.
 Define the method.

-Now we get `nil` instead of 0.
-Go ahead and return `0` from the `candy_count`
+Next time we run the test we get a failed expectation: `nil` instead of 0.
+Go ahead and return `0` from the `candy_count` method.
-method.

 Run the tests, and the same test is failing, because after adding candy to the
 bag it expects the candy count to be 1.

-Make the test pass by asking the `bag`
-for it's count:
+The bag knows how much candy it contains, so the Trick-or-Treater object can ask the bag for its count:

 ```ruby
 def candy_count